The following is a catalogue of my Factory Records vinyl

 members of Joy Division watched a porn movie in the same room.

-I also have a mint copy of "...Yes, Please!" by Happy Mondays (Factory
+I also have a mint copy of "...Yes, Please!" by Happy Mondays (FACT 420); this was the final album produced by Factory Records as

 the Mondays finally broke Factory's bank while recording the album in

-Be wary of starting to collect Factory records - it's addictive!
+Be wary of starting to collect Factory Records vinyl - it's addictive!

 "This is Manchester, we do things differently here" - Tony